 Now, if you have virgin hair (no color, chemical treatments) then using Madison Reed may be okay.
 What is not okay is if you have chemicals in your hair (which most of us do) and you are livid by the end result.
 That being said, in some of Madison Reeds videos they suggest running color from roots to ends - this is not a good idea on previously colored hair.
 Hair color does not affect previously colored hair, particularly darker shades.
 The end result may be uneven with light roots (on your virgin hair) & darker ends.
 If you are staying within your own color level - you may be fine with adding their hair dye, but you may be surprised that the tones are very warm.

 Dig deeper and read the reviews about Madison Reed, not the reviews they sponsor, but from real clients.
-They have experienced allergic reactions, low grey coverage and completely messed up the hair.
+They have experienced allergic reactions, low grey coverage, and completely messed up their hair.

 Is Madison Reed Natural?
 No

-Why does hair color have Ammonia - it is high in alkaline and opens the hair cuticle to allow hair color molecules to enter the hair, it also serves to acitivate the peroxide/developer
+Why does hair color have Ammonia - it is high in alkaline and opens the hair cuticle to allow hair color molecules to enter the hair, it also serves to activate the peroxide/developer

-allergic reaction than Ammonia and some say is more toxic perhaps carcingenic.
-Ethanomaline essential does the same thing.
+Allergic reactions than Ammonia and some say is more toxic perhaps carcinogenic.
+Ethanolamine essential does the same thing.

 they are replacing ammonia with a chemical equal in toxicity.
 The only difference is it smells better.

 As I experimented with Madison Reed, I noticed that the grey coverage formulas were very harsh, so I dug deeper.
 Supposedly it contains no Ammonia, but it does contain ethanolamine which is essentially (1) part ammonia masked by another name.
 Ammonia is a part of hair dye because it swells the cuticle and allows for the color to penetrate thus changing your color.
-There a are hair dyes that are semi-permanent, but they will not cover gray - there job is to coat your hair with color and the color fades as you shampoo.
-So I can not understand how Madison Reed can differentiate themselves from other hair dyes.
-Here is the rub, touch ups and consecutive processes with the same formula may not render the same result.
-In salon, we adjust color formulas based on color fading, greying and chemical processes.
+There are hair dyes that are semi-permanent, but they will not cover gray - their job is to coat your hair with color and the color fades as you shampoo.
+So I can not understand how Madison Reed can differentiate itself from other hair dyes.
+Here is the rub, touch-ups and consecutive processes with the same formula may not render the same result.
+In-salon, we adjust color formulas based on color fading, greying and chemical processes.